November 29, 2013

 Editor's Note: This article was first published on December 21, 2011.

 Summer in the Mother City is the most anticipated season of the year.
 Of course, Cape Town is fabulous all year round but how we love the sunshine, cocktails by the sea, picnics in the park and happy, smiling faces.

-Summer is the time to be outdoors, on holiday, sharing experiences with friends and family; however, when visiting Cape Town – as in any major city the world over - visitors should take certain personal safety precautions.
+The hot season is the time to be outdoors, on holiday, sharing experiences with friends and family; however, when visiting Cape Town – as in any major city the world over - visitors should take certain personal safety precautions.

 Here are some basic tips to ensure you remain unscathed on holiday:

 - Avoid carrying large sums of cash, luxury items and cameras in plain sight when out and about and do not allow strangers to assist you in any way at cash withdrawal machines.